devhowto/SOLID-principles/README.md

 Some notes and examples on [SOLID principles](https://en.wikipedia.org/wiki/SOLID).

-- srp:  Single Responsibility
+- SRP:  Single Responsibility
-- ocp: Open–Closed
+- OCP: Open–Closed
-- lsp: Liskov Substitution
+- LSP: Liskov Substitution
-- isp: Interface Segregation
+- ISP: Interface Segregation
-- dip: Dependency Inversion
+- DIP: Dependency Inversion

 **NOTE**: The [main repo is the one on Gitlab](https://gitlab.com/devhowto/solid-principles).
 The [Github repo](https://github.com/devhowto/SOLID-principles) is only a mirror.
 Discussion, issues, PRs, etc. should be happen on [Gitlab](https://gitlab.com/devhowto/solid-principles).

+**NOTE**: Gitlab renders the PlantUML diagrams (Github does not).

 ## Licensing